Home Heat Pump Guide

 Should I draught-proof before or after installing a heat pump?

 Before, ideally.
 This allows the installer to size the heat pump for your improved home.
-If you draught-proof afterwards, the heat pump may be slightly oversized, though most modern units can modulate their output to compensate.
+If you draught-proof afterwards, the heat pump may be slightly oversized.

 Will draught-proofing make my home stuffy?

 Not if you maintain adequate ventilation.
 Keep trickle vents open, ensure extractor fans work, and do not block air bricks.
-If you make your home very airtight, consider an MVHR system for controlled ventilation with heat recovery.
+If your home becomes very airtight, consider MVHR for controlled ventilation with heat recovery.

 Is draught-proofing worth it even without a heat pump?

 Absolutely.
-Draught-proofing reduces heating costs with any system — gas boiler, electric heating, or heat pump.
+Draught-proofing reduces heating costs with any system.
 It also improves comfort immediately.
-There is no downside to reducing unwanted draughts in your home.
+There is no downside to reducing unwanted draughts.

 Can I claim any grants for draught-proofing?

-Draught-proofing is sometimes included in ECO4 and local authority energy efficiency schemes, particularly for households on qualifying benefits.
-The Great British Insulation Scheme may also cover it in some cases.
+Draught-proofing is sometimes included in ECO4 and local authority energy efficiency schemes.
 Check with your local energy advice service for what is available in your area.